 The Compensation Committee customarily grants the annual long-term incentive awards at its regularly scheduled January meeting.
-Off-cycle awards may be made from time-to-time, for example, on the appointment or promotion of a new executive officer or a compensation adjustment.
+Consistent with our compensation program, off-cycle awards may be made from time-to-time, for example, on the appointment or promotion of a new executive officer.

-2019 Restricted Stock Units (20% of Total LTI)
+2020 Restricted Stock Units (20% of Total LTI)